Philosophy

 Benjamin N. Cardozo

-J. C. Carothers, in an article entitled Culture, Psychiatry and the Written Word, maintained that the ear, not the eye, was the main receptive organ of the mind, that thinking and behaviour were governed by the power of words.
+J. C. Carothers, in a 1959 article entitled Culture, Psychiatry and the Written Word, maintained that the ear, not the eye, was the main receptive organ of the mind, that thinking and behavior were governed by the power of words.

 The most technologically efficient machine that man has ever invented is the book.